Author: Gregory Tudor, MD, University of Illinois College of Medicine at Peoria

 VS: BP 160/90 P 76 R 20 T 99.6 O2 99%

 Significant PMH: Hypertension (HTN), Diabetes Mellitus Type 2 (DM), Hypercholesterolemia

 Review the triage note and see the patient.

 Does the patient appear to be unstable or in any distress?
-Determine this with a basic assessment of the ‘ABCs’ (airway, breathing, circulation).
+Determine this with a basic assessment of the ‘ABCDEs’ (Airway, Breathing, Circulation,Disability, Exposure).
 This is a critical step in the determination of this patient’s degree of illness.
 It should take less than 60 seconds.
 If a problem with any of these is discovered, it should be addressed before proceeding to the next step:

-- A – Is the patient able to speak?
-Is their voice normal or high pitched?
-Are they displaying signs of imminent airway compromise (hands around their throat)?
+A – Is the patient able to speak?
+Is their voice normal, muffled, high-pitched?
+Is there any obvious swelling to their face, mouth, or oropharynx?
+Are they displaying signs of imminent airway compromise (e.g. hands around their throat)?

-- C – FEEL the patient’s pulse while directing someone to place the patient on the monitor.
+C – FEEL the patient’s pulse while directing someone to place the patient on the monitor.
 Can you palpate a radial pulse?
 If not, can you palpate a carotid?
 Is it fast or slow, regular or irregular?
 Other indicators of circulatory status are skin color (e.g. mottled) and blood pressure.
 This is also a good time to assess the status of vascular access so that IV fluid resuscitation can be initiated if indicated.
-Is there large bore vascular access?
-Do you need to place an intraosseous (IO) line?
+Does the patient have a large-bore IV?
+Do you need to place an intraosseous (IO) line for rapid access?